 When you have missing teeth and looking for a long-term solution, affordable dental implants can be what you want.
 Dental bridges can offer stable support and also restore your smile.
 But, they are semi-permanent, meaning you will need to replace them at some point.

-Implants are a great option and are effective when it comes to preserving your dental structure.
+Dental Implants in Torrance are a great option and are effective when it comes to preserving your dental structure.
 However, some people do not know the process of fixing the implants.
 Here is a step by step guide on the implant procedure.

 Dental implants are metal studs or screws that are fixed on the jaw bone to act as roots and anchor the artificial teeth.